eafflu/runtime/README.md

 In `js/level01.js` pass `false` to the method `game.setDebugMode()`

-# Step 11 - Many Obstacles
+# TODO 11 - Many Obstacles

 Declare a function `createSawBlade` with two parameters `x` and `y`